ARM-software/psa-api/doc/crypto/api/ops/signature.rst

         The signature produced by HashEdDSA is distinct from that produced by PureEdDSA.

     .. note::
-        When signatures on the Edwards 25519 curve were originally defined without domain separation.
-Later the Ed25519ctx and Ed25519ph variants were defined, both of which accept a context string.
-However, a signature made with Ed25519ctx and an empty context is distinct from a signature made using the Ed25519.
+        Signatures on the Edwards 25519 curve were originally defined without domain separation.
+Later the Ed25519ctx and Ed25519ph variants were defined, both of which accept a context.
+However, a signature made with Ed25519ctx and an zero-length context is distinct from a signature made using the Ed25519.

-        As PureEdDSA does not support contexts, using PureEdDSA with a non-empty context on the 25519 curve is an error.
+        As PureEdDSA does not support contexts, using PureEdDSA with a non-zero-length context on the 25519 curve is an error.

     .. subsection:: Compatible key types